 Gone are the days when teetotallers sipped on an uninspiring lemonade, these days mocktails are every bit as exciting as their alcoholic counterparts.
 Think tropical umbrellas, fancy slices of fruit and countless unusual ingredients, all adding up to create a drink that guests will be falling over themselves to get a hold of.

-"You can still get a ‘wow’ factor with your drinks, naming mocktails after the bride and groom and playing around with garnishes, glassware and ingredients to provide guests with lots of yummy beverages.
-There is no need to miss out just because there is no alcohol within." says Kelly Chandler, Wedding Planning Director at The Bespoke Wedding Company.
+“You can still get a ‘wow’ factor with your drinks, naming mocktails after the couple and playing around with garnishes, glassware and ingredients to provide guests with lots of yummy beverages.
+There is no need to miss out just because there is no alcohol within.” says Kelly Chandler, Wedding Planning Director at The Bespoke Wedding Company.

 Offer alcohol free mulled wine